davidacm/NVDA-IBMTTS-Driver/README.md

   This is just the driver, you must   get the libraries from  somewhere else.

 # Installation.
   Just install it as a NVDA add-on.
-Then edit the config.cfg file located in the synthDrivers folder of this add-on to set the path and dll name.
+Then open NVDA dialog settings, and set the IBMTTS folder files in the IBMTTS category.
-  Default path is set to "IBMTTS" inside synthDrivers.
-So if you want, you can copy your IBMTTS installation here.
+  Also in this category you can copy the external IBMTTS files into Add-on.
   Please note: if the synthesizer is inside the add-on, the driver will update the ini library paths automatically.
 So you can use it on portable NVDA versions.